-If your child has an earache but is otherwise well, give them infant or child dose paracetamol or ibuprofen for 12-24 hours.
+If your child has an earache and is distressed but otherwise well, give them infant or child dose paracetamol or ibuprofen.
 Don’t put any oil, eardrops or cotton buds into your child’s ear unless your doctor advises you to do so.
 Most ear infections are caused by viruses, which can’t be treated with antibiotics.
 They will just get better by themselves.

 Repeated middle ear infections (otitis media) may lead to 'glue ear' (otitis media with effusion), where sticky fluid builds up and can affect your child’s hearing.
 This may lead to unclear speech or behavioural problems.

 Your doctor will give you advice on treating glue ear.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.